hrbrmstr/ooni/README.md

 provided to query the ‘API’ and download both bulk metadata and test observation data files.

+## NOTE

+The OONI API is nice for cursory analysis or some integrations with other systems (e.g. OONI Explorer relies on it), but it’s currently not possible to run any dataset scan that runs for more than a minute using the OONI API.
+So the API is not the best option if the query does heavy scanning of metadata.
+Also, implementation of pagination in the OONI API next\_url is far from perfect and may fail with greater than zero offsets.

+The plan is to eventually support both API & S3 access from this package.

 ## What’s Inside The Tin

 The following functions are implemented: